e-be-walk/my-library/README.md

-# README
+# MyLibrary

-This README would normally document whatever steps are necessary to get the application up and running.
+This web application was designed to allow a user to organize their library and connect with interested readers.
+This application was built with React and Ruby on Rails.

 Things you may want to cover: